xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 what was to be proven.

-It is this circular dependency that cause algorithm 1 to finish without terminating the job.
-The following section considers the resolution of those circular dependencies.
+It is this circular dependency which prevents algorithm 1 from being a complete solution.
+The following section discusses a solution for these cases where the deterministic propagation of recipes failed.

 -------------------------------------------------------------------------------

 DEAD-LOCK STATES

-Algorithm 1 does not solve all possible scenarios.

 Interference can only be performed, if all entry recipes of a mouth state are present.
 Loops in the state machine graph, however, cause circular